ItalianStallion/cs4330/JustAsk_Management.md

 ---

 ## Team Members
 **Miles Vesper** - I worked on every document that was turned in for a grade, but mostly on the management document.
-With the application, I mainly focused on the notification implementation as well as integrating the app to Facebook.
+With the application, I mainly focused on the notification implementation as well as integration with Facebook.
 Lastly, I created most of the slideshow presentation.

 **John Edward Schwartzenburg** - In the beginning, I came up with our app idea.
 However, liability concerns led us to adjust the app idea slightly to what it is now.
 I contributed to the majority of the documents that we're submitted for grading.
 Lastly, I was responsible for integrating our app with Facebook.